pchp250g8-home-cpp-tutorials/msvc-cpp-console-numofdigits/README.md

-A console application project written in the C programming language and implemented in the Microsoft Visual Studio integrated environment.
+A console application project written in the C++ programming language and implemented in the Microsoft Visual Studio integrated environment.
 The Win32 Console system provides simple input/output.
 Determining the number of digits in a number entered from the keyboard.

 The program does the following:
 1. Prompts the user for an integer.